All The Eclipses In 2024 To Watch Out For

 In this case, the eclipse is extremely subtle, making it considerably more difficult to observe with the naked eye than a total or partial eclipse.
 The Moon doesn’t enter the dark zone of the shadow, called the umbra.
 One cannot see a dark bite being taken out or witness a few fleeting minutes of totality.
 Keen Space observers can, at the most, make out a mild dark shade on the Moon’s surface at mid-eclipse.

 The eclipse will be visible from both North and South America.
-The Earth’s natural satellite will enter the penumbra at 12:51 am EDT on 25 March (12:51 pm MYT) and leave at 5:35 am EDT (5.35 pm MYT).
+The Earth’s natural satellite will enter the penumbra at 12:51 am EDT on 25 March (12:51 pm SGT) and leave at 5:35 am EDT (5.35 pm SGT).

 Total solar eclipse